 The New Zealand education system gives International students the skills and experience they need to succeed anywhere in the world.
 Students across New Zealand are supported to solve problems, process information, work with others, create and innovate.

-A supportive environment for international students, you will be reassured to know that you are protected by the New Zealand government’s Education (Pastoral Care of International Students) Code of Practice 2016 (including Amendments 2019).
-The Code of Practice sets the standards every institution must meet in supporting its international students.
-Amongst other things, the Code of Practice ensures students coming from other countries to study in New Zealand are well informed, safe, and adequately cared for regarding financial dealings, fees, cultural issues or accommodation.
+A supportive environment for international students, you will be reassured to know that you are protected by the New Zealand Government’s Education (Pastoral Care of Tertiery and International Students) Code of Practice 2021.
+The code sets the standards every institution must meet in supporting its international students.
+Amongst other things, the code ensures students coming from other countries to study in New Zealand are well informed, safe, and adequately cared for regarding financial dealings, fees, cultural issues or accommodation.

 Whichever level you’re studying at, New Zealand can give you a high-quality education.
 Keen on learning more, check out the Government’s Study in New Zealand website to learn more about options for Education here in New Zealand.